jonthompson/surfactuator/README.md

 # surfgate
 Arduino GPS surfgate controller

-An Arduino and GPS module controller to automatically deploy your actuator controlled DIY wake gates/tabs.
+An Arduino and GPS module controller to automatically deploy and retract your actuator controlled DIY wake gates/tabs at apprioriate speeds.

 Depends on https://github.com/SlashDevin/NeoGPS/